-When designing a room, an event space, or even an entire building, understanding the acoustic demands and needs that space has can be the difference between success and failure in the eyes of the client.
+When designing a room, an event acoustic space, or even an entire building, understanding the acoustic demands and needs that space has can be the difference between success and failure in the eyes of the client.
 Even though this can be a make-or-break component of many projects, it is often overlooked.
 Acoustical Surfaces looks at some of the ways that acoustics bring value to a project, and why putting them by the wayside is never a good idea.

 Everyone has experienced a lobby or a meeting room that was loud by nature.
 Whether that sounds like air conditioning bouncing off the walls, or just a general cacophony of noise whenever there is a gathering, it’s not conducive to a good work environment.
 When common spaces and meeting rooms are designed with poor acoustics, it can be especially apparent, but any space can suffer from being echoey, loud, or generally inconducive to conversation.